tyler-vs/tyler-vs/README.md

 I'm am a front-end developer at [We Are Underground](https://www.weareunderground.com/), I help out our Shopify Merchants that use our themes to make their online business ideas into a reality.
 I occasionally contribute to our theme's code, debug and submit bug fixes and write some of our theme documentation viewed by many merchants.
 I am also an Arctic Code Vault Contributor!

-I love working with Shopify, Liquid, HTML5, CSS and JavaScript and writing clean and efficient code and I prefer spaces over tabs.
-I need to write more for [my website](https://tylervanschaick.com/) but it has a few Shopify related articles on it.
+I love working with Shopify, Liquid, HTML5, CSS, Git and GitHub and JavaScript and feel accomplished when writing clean, efficient, problem solving code.
+I prefer spaces over tabs.
+I have a website, [my website](https://tylervanschaick.com/), but need to publish more articles on it.

 - 🔭 I’m currently working on Shopify Themes.
 - 🌱 I’m currently learning Liquid.